-Japanese health and medicated products are increasingly popular around the world.
+Japanese health products and medicated supplements are increasingly popular around the world.
 And yet, somehow, there continues to be some doubt around the notion of ‘traditional’ medicine.

 Here in Japan, though, Kampo, Japanese traditional herbal medicine.
 It has been around for 1,500 years, and Japanese people prefer to choose this products.